Adrianne Lenker: Early life and education

-Lenker wrote her first song at the age of eight, and recorded her first album at age 13.
-Her other interests included studying martial arts, and she was the state karate champion three years in a row.
+At some point, Lenker eventually enrolled in public school, but was not successful.
+She recounts that she would intentionally show up late for school in order to get lunch detention to avoid social alienation in the lunchroom.
 She did not attend high school and instead received her GED at the age of 16.
-She attended the Berklee College of Music on a scholarship provided by Susan Tedeschi of the Tedeschi Trucks Band.
+She attended the Berklee College of Music on a scholarship provided by Susan Tedeschi of the Tedeschi Trucks Band, and started her first band there.